-Not so, says registered dietitian Jenna Gorham, RD.
-“Our bodies do need some salt, but too much sodium can lead to high blood pressure,” she says.
-The key, she explains, is making sure you don’t go over the recommended sodium intake (1,500 milligrams a day, according to the American Heart Association) and choose snacks that have other nutritional benefits.
-“Include a source of protein, healthy fat, or fiber,” Gorham says.
-“These nutrients will help fill you up and keep you full until your next meal.”
+"Our bodies do need some salt, but too much sodium can lead to high blood pressure," says registered dietitian Jenna Gorham, RD.
+The key is making sure you don't go over the recommended sodium intake (1,500 milligrams a day, according to the American Heart Association) while choosing snacks that have other nutritional benefits.
+"Include a source of protein, healthy fat, or fiber," says Gorham.
+"These nutrients will help fill you up and keep you full until your next meal."

-Salty, crunchy, cheesy…this simple snack checks off so many boxes.
-Unlike most of the cheese crackers you’ll find at the grocery store, this one from Brendid is completely free of additives, preservatives, or any weird ingredients.
-Oh, and as for the salt: the recipe calls for a teaspoon, which doesn’t sound like much, but you’ll find that it’s enough to satisfy that craving—especially coupled with the cheese.
+Salty, crunchy, cheesy—this simple snack checks off so many boxes.
+Unlike most of the cheese crackers you'll find at the grocery store, this one from Brendid is completely free of additives, preservatives, or any weird ingredients.
+Oh, and as for the salt: the recipe calls for a teaspoon, which doesn't sound like much, but you'll find that it's more than enough, especially coupled with the cheese.

 Keeping with Gorham's advice, this snack from A Spicy Perspective involves adding a little salt (one teaspoon) to something that's inherently healthy: carrots.
 The recipe also calls for anti-inflammatory spices cumin and cinnamon to add a bit of depth to the flavor.

 Get the recipe: baked carrot chips

 Get you a snack that does both: This recipe will satisfy your hankering for something salty while simultaneously powering your workout.
 Made with peanut butter, oats, and milled flaxseed, they're packed with protein.
 Wondering where the salt comes in?
 Ground up pretzels, which adds a satisfying crunch to each creamy bite.